louwjlabuschagne/0xsequence-react-native-demo/README.md

 ## Bundler Polyfill Issues - React Native Metro

 The setup follows instructions by [web3auth](https://web3auth.io/) in [this](https://web3auth.io/docs/troubleshooting/metro-issues) blog to resolve issues between `ethers.js` and the Metro bundler.
 The `metro.config.js` file is used to resolve the issues with Metro bundler with polfills made in `globals.js`.

+Also note the import of `@ethersproject/shims` before `@0xsequence/waas` to ensure that subsequent imports of `ethers.js` are correctly polyfilled.